 This common cause of temporary hair loss usually occurs after some shock to the body.
 For example, post-partum, after surgery, illness or extreme life stress.
 People of all age groups and both sexes can be affected, but longstanding telogen effluvium most often occurs in healthy women 30–60 years of age. more`

 Recent advances incorporate cutting edge technology in the treatment of hair loss.
-Using your body’s own products, hair regrowth is stimulated with no downtime.
+Using your body’s own products or growth factors, hair regrowth is stimulated with no downtime.

 Hair transplantation involves moving hair follicles from one area of the scalp to another.
 First of all, you need a consultation to see if you are a good fit for this procedure.
 It depends on the cause, size and location of the bald areas.